Building Needs Assessments

 What barriers exist to student achievement?
 What does data tell you?

 District-wide focus on student literacy is needed.
-Improvement in PWS guidance structures for tier 2 support in both reading and math will bolster student achievement.
+Improvement in PWS will focus on foundational math skill development to bolster student achievement.

 Priorities